Pronounciation: Os-tee-o-SPER-mum fru-ti-CO-sum

 Pruning: None except to control spread.

 Disease and pests: BROWN SNAILS!
 Yikes, these snails are aggressive and eat trailing African daisy like its some new Blizzard at Dairy Queen.

-Additional comments: Trailing African daisy is overused in California landscapes as a ground cover.
-In Phoenix because of the high summer heat, trailing African daisy should be grown only as a cool season annual or biannual.
+Additional comments: Trailing African daisy was once overused in California landscapes as a ground cover.
+In Phoenix because of the high summer heat, trailing African daisy can be grown only as a cool season annual or biannual.